vazco/uniforms/docs/api-fields.md

 ### `AutoFields`

 `AutoFields` is basically a set of rendered `AutoFields`.
-By default, the rendered fields will be `AutoFields` in chosen theme.
+By default, the rendered fields will be `AutoFields` in a chosen theme.
 However, you can replace the standard `AutoField` with a custom one through the `autoField` property.
-The `element` property defines a fields wrapping tag.
+The `element` property defines a wrapping component.
 Eg. you want to group your fields inside a section, just do `element="section"`.
 The default one is `div`.

 ##### Props: